franklaranja/franklaranja.github.io/content/articles/garnish_your_widgets/index.md

 ```

 `Block` can do lots of things: it has its own `Style`, it can render a border with
 titles and add padding.
-I like to split this up in light weight, simpler garnishes,
+I like to split this up in lightweight, simpler garnishes,
 which can than easily be combined in all kind of ways. `Style`
 we already have.
-For padding we can use the `Padding` `struct` that `Block` uses:
+For padding we can use the `Padding` struct that `Block` uses:

 ```rust
 use ratatui::widgets::Padding;